abdul1433/osticket-post-config/README.md

 </p>

 <h1>osTicket - Post-Install Configuration</h1>
-The tutorial explains you the post installation setup and configuration of osTicket.<br />
+The tutorial explains you the post installation setup and configuration of osTicket system.<br />